forrestxu123/Android-Framework-System-Design/quality/crash.md

     }
 }
 ```
-#### Uses DropBoxManager approch, See below sample code snippets [MyBroadcastReceiver.kt](MyBroadcastReceiver.kt) and [MyWorkerClass](MyWorkerClass.kt) for more information.
+#### Uses DropBoxManager approch

+See the lined sample code snippets [MyBroadcastReceiver.kt](MyBroadcastReceiver.kt) and [MyWorkerClass](MyWorkerClass.kt) for more information.
 It includes the log related with crash, ANR,  native issue and System Events ( e.g. low memory, low power).

-#### Uses registering crash signal handlers approach, By leveraging signal handlers, developers can inject their crash reporting logic to transmit the log to a monitoring service.
+#### Uses registering crash signal handlers approach

+By leveraging signal handlers, developers can inject their crash reporting logic to transmit the log to a monitoring service.
 This approach is valuable for addressing native crashes and adapting crash reporting to suit specific development needs.

 #### 1.2.4  Strategies to Prevent Crashes
 In this section, we'll In this section, we'll focus on coding best practices and a solutions to enhance stability.